-Dutch citizen Anil Kheda was recently indicted by a federal grand jury in New Hampshire for allegedly hacking into and disabling servers belonging to Rampid Interactive, which hosts the online game Outwar.
-Kheda, 24, is charged with one count of conspiring to commit computer intrusion and one count of making extortionate interstate threats, according to the U.S. Department of Justice.
+A Dutch citizen in New Hampshire was recently indicted by a federal grand jury for allegedly hacking into and disabling servers belonging to Rampid Interactive, which hosts the online game Outwar.
+He is charged with one count of conspiring to commit computer intrusion and one count of making extortionate interstate threats, according to the U.S. Department of Justice.

 “Because of the hacking activities, Rampid was unable to operate Outwar for about two weeks over a nine-month period and incurred more than US $100,000 in lost revenues, wages, hosting costs, and a long-term loss of business, the DOJ said,” writes PC World’s Grant Gross.
 “The company also lost exclusive use of its proprietary source code, which Rampid created for a cost of about $1.5 million, the DOJ said.”

-If convicted, Kheda faces up to five years in prison on the conspiracy charge and two years in prison on the interstate threats charge.
+If convicted, the Dutch citizen faces up to five years in prison on the conspiracy charge and two years in prison on the interstate threats charge.